wso2-attic/esb-connectors/googleanalytics/googleanalytics-connector/googleanalytics-connector-1.0.0/README.txt

    xx)     linksMaxResults                    -   Integer value to be used as 'max-results' while retrieving user links with optional parameters.
 (Make sure to use '1').

    xxi)    dimensionName                      -   Text to be used as 'Name' which is a mandatory parameter while creating a Dimension.
-   xxii)   dimensionScope                     -   Text to be used as 'Scope' which is a mandatory parameter while creating a Dimension. xxiii)  dimensionActive                    -   Text to be used as 'Active' which is a mandatory parameter while creating a Dimension.
-(Make sure to use a boolean value). xxiv)   updatedDimensionName               -   Text to be used as 'Name' while updating a Dimension with mandatory parameters. xxv)    updatedDimensionScope              -   Text to be used as 'Scope' while updating a Dimension with mandatory parameters. xxvi)   updatedDimensionActive             -   Text to be used as 'Active' while updating a Dimension with mandatory parameters.(Make sure to use a boolean value). xxvii)  patchDimensionName                 -   Text to be used as 'Name' while creating a patch with optional parameters. xxviii) patchDimensionScope                -   Text to be used as 'Scope' while creating a patch with optional parameters. xxix)   patchDimensionActive               -   Text to be used as 'Active' while creating a patch with optional parameters.
+   xxii)   dimensionScope                     -   Text to be used as 'Scope' which is a mandatory parameter while creating a Dimension.(Make sure to use the one of these values as the scope :'HIT','SESSION','USER' or 'PRODUCT' ). xxiii)  dimensionActive                    -   Text to be used as 'Active' which is a mandatory parameter while creating a Dimension.(Make sure to use a boolean value). xxiv)   updatedDimensionName               -   Text to be used as 'Name' while updating a Dimension with mandatory parameters. xxv)    updatedDimensionScope              -   Text to be used as 'Scope' while updating a Dimension with mandatory parameters.(Make sure to use the one of these values as the scope :'HIT','SESSION','USER' or 'PRODUCT'). xxvi)   updatedDimensionActive             -   Text to be used as 'Active' while updating a Dimension with mandatory parameters.(Make sure to use a boolean value). xxvii)  patchDimensionName                 -   Text to be used as 'Name' while creating a patch with optional parameters. xxviii) patchDimensionScope                -   Text to be used as 'Scope' while creating a patch with optional parameters.(Make sure to use the one of these value as the scope :'HIT','SESSION','USER' or 'PRODUCT'). xxix)   patchDimensionActive               -   Text to be used as 'Active' while creating a patch with optional parameters.
 (Make sure to use a boolean value).

-   xxx)    metricsName                        -   Text to be used as 'Name' which is a mandatory parameter while creating a Metrics. xxxi)   metricsScope                       -   Text to be used as 'Scope' which is a mandatory parameter while creating a Metrics.
+   xxx)    metricsName                        -   Text to be used as 'Name' which is a mandatory parameter while creating a Metrics. xxxi)   metricsScope                       -   Text to be used as 'Scope' which is a mandatory parameter while creating a Metrics.(Make sure to use the value 'HIT' or 'PRODUCT' as the scope).
    xxxii)  metricsActive                      -   Text to be used as 'Active' which is a mandatory parameter while creating a Metrics.
-(Make sure to use a boolean value). xxxiii) metricsType                        -   Text to be used as 'Type' which is a mandatory parameter while creating a Metrics. xxxiv)  updatedMetricsName                 -   Text to be used as 'Name' while updating a Metrics with mandatory parameters. xxxv)   updatedMetricsScope                -   Text to be used as 'Scope' while updating a Metrics with mandatory parameters. xxxvi)  updatedMetricsActive               -   Text to be used as 'Active' while updating a Metrics with mandatory parameters.(Make sure to use a boolean value).
+(Make sure to use a boolean value). xxxiii) metricsType                        -   Text to be used as 'Type' which is a mandatory parameter while creating a Metrics.(Make sure to use the value 'INTEGER' or 'CURRENCY' as the Type). xxxiv)  updatedMetricsName                 -   Text to be used as 'Name' while updating a Metrics with mandatory parameters. xxxv)   updatedMetricsScope                -   Text to be used as 'Scope' while updating a Metrics with mandatory parameters.(Make sure to use the value 'HIT' or 'PRODUCT' as the scope). xxxvi)  updatedMetricsActive               -   Text to be used as 'Active' while updating a Metrics with mandatory parameters.(Make sure to use a boolean value).

    xxxvii) multiChannelIds                    -   Use the view ID obtained under Step 6 i) c) and append it with 'ga'(E.g ga:123434). xxxviii)multiChannelStartDate              -   Text to be used as 'start-date' to fetch data.
-A past date in the format as 'yyyy-MM-dd' should be used. xxxix)  multiChannelEndDate                -   Text to be used as 'end-date' to fetch data.
-A past date in the format as 'yyyy-MM-dd' should be used. xL)     multiChannelMetrics                -   Comma separated string which contains set of metrics (E.g : ga:sessions,ga:bounces). xLi)    multiChannelMaxResults             -   Integer value to be used as 'max-results' while retrieving channel data  with optional parameters.
+A past date in the format 'yyyy-MM-dd' should be used. xxxix)  multiChannelEndDate                -   Text to be used as 'end-date' to fetch data.
+A date in the format 'yyyy-MM-dd' should be used. xL)     multiChannelMetrics                -   Comma separated string which contains set of metrics (E.g : ga:sessions,ga:bounces). xLi)    multiChannelMaxResults             -   Integer value to be used as 'max-results' while retrieving channel data  with optional parameters.
 (Make sure to use  '1' or '2'). xLii)   multiChannelStartIndex             -   Integer value to be used as 'start-index' while retrieving channel data with optional parameters.
 (Make sure to use  '1' or '2').